drcandacemakedamoore/cleanX/README.md

 # cleanX
 Python library for cleaning large datasets of Xrays.
 (Library to be released on 4/14/2021 as a Python library.)
-It assumed you have a directories with imagges in them, and a dataframe that has IDs for them.

 primary author: Dr. Candace Makeda H. Moore, MD other authors: Oleg Sivokon, Andrew Murphy